 A primary goal of the proposed 2021 LRDP is to expand on-campus residential facilities to include approximately 14,000 beds (40 percent of the student population) in University-managed or controlled housing in proximity to the Academic Center (an increase from the current 27 percent currently housed on campus).
 This equates to housing approximately 68 percent of the increase in student population in UCR controlled housing (i.e. 7,489 new beds / 11,078 increased student population).
-Which results in 3,589 new students looking for off-campus housing.
 The proposed 2021 LRDP contains the following objectives and policies supportive of the increased enrollment and housing goals and directly relevant to population growth and student housing: